-Core Paper - 203 HISTORY OF SOUTH INDIA FROM 1323 AD TO 1724 AD CREDITS -4
+203-A HISTORY OF SOUTH INDIA FROM 1323 AD TO 1724 AD CREDITS -4 Sessional Marks 20 End semester Examinations Marks 80

-- This course examines the last imperial political formation in Peninsular India and locates the history of the empires of Vijaynagara, Bahmani and contemporary pretty powers within the context of cultural, religious and ideological changes which were taking place during the late medieval period stretching from the middle of the fourteenth century till the Battle of Tallikota 1565 AD. - > The course analyses the social, economic and political changes which swept across India in the late medieval period besides the coming of Europeans and its impact.
+- This course examines the last imperial political formation in Peninsular India and locates the history of the empires of Vijaynagara, Bahmani and contemporary pretty powers within the context of cultural, religious and ideological changes which were taking place during the late medieval period stretching from the middle of the fourteenth century till the Battle of Tallikota 1565 AD. - The course analyses the social, economic and political changes which swept across India in the late medieval period besides the coming of Europeans and its impact.